Col. Harold Ozanne DSO RMLI

 Harold Ozanne was commissioned into the Royal Marine Light Infantry in 1897

-In August 1914 he was serving aboard the cruiser HMS Cressy off the coast of Holland when Cressy, Aboukir and Hogue were all sunk by a lone German U-Boat.
-837 men were rescued from the sea but 1397 were drowned.
+In September 1914 he was aboard HMS Cressy when it and two other cruisers were sunk by a German U-Boat, a disaster which was dubbed the 'Live Bait squadron'.
+837 men were rescued from the sea but 1,397 were drowned.

 In November 1916 1RMLI took part in the Battle of Ancre, the last large British attack of the Battle of the Somme.
 1RMLI incurred over 50% casualties and after being withdrawn from the line, had to be completely rebuilt with new recruits.
 Out of fourteen officers Harold Ozanne was one of only two to survive the battle unharmed.